Mr-Nicholas/pinterest_clone/README.md

 Followed the McKenzie Child tutorial with some important distinguishing features:
 - Built in Rails 5 instead of Rails 4
-- Slim has replaced Haml
+- Slim has replaced ERB
-- Custom Styling
+- Customised Styling ('cause I'm crazy like that)